 In this sense, IIoT platforms need to be especially robust.
 They are expected to maintain thousands of connected IoT devices, scale up and down quickly, ensure seamless data flow at all times and manage massive volumes of IoT data.
 They need to be flexible enough to connect with machines and equipment from many different vendors and support the development of logic/smart algorithms on IoT devices.
 IIoT platforms address three concerns in the world of industrial IoT: safety, security, and mission-criticality.

-IIoT Platform Capabilities and Use Cases
+IIoT Platform Capabilities and Applications

 An end-to-end IIoT platform should have the following: